der-scheme/mctat/README.md

 - zip
 - The usual suspects like awk, diff and grep

+### Note on Minecraft

+This tool was last tested for Minecraft 1.7 resources.
+Minecraft-related functionality, such as automatic launching and logging in was tested with the old Minecraft Launcher and might not work anymore.
+However, since resource packs can now be reloaded ingame, this should not prove to be an issue.

 ## Disclaimer

 - Minecraft is a Sandbox Game by Mojang.